 - Purchase orders

 - Other data sources

-After analyzing the transactions, the data comes in chronological order in the journal.
+After analyzing the transactions, the journal’s data comes in chronological order.
 The term for listing the transaction in the journal is ‘journal entry.’
 This information then records in the general ledger.

 Businesses usually use a double-entry method of bookkeeping to record journal entries.
 There are two columns for each transaction, i.e., credit and debit.